jordanaf808/complete-react-dev/e-commerce-store/src/LearningLog.md

 Instead of using our regular function to map through the snapshot response we use call.

 'Call' - an 'effect' inside our generator that invokes functions ( 1st argument ), and subsequent parameters ( other arguments ) to pass into said function, then allows Saga to yield; control the call and cancel it if necessary (e.g. takes too long) and test it.

+- Remember To make a new Branch for Section 21 \*

+## Lecture 196

+put - fires an action to the reducer from a saga

+take('ACTION') - waits for the specific 'ACTION' and, if needed, the payload.
+Only runs once! then it is completed.

+takeEvery('ACTION') - spawns a new Saga every time the specific 'ACTION' is passed into it.

+takeLatest('ACTION') - only takes the latest action passed into it.
+If an action is currently working, this will cancel that action and start a new one.

+'all' - takes an array of Sagas. instead of synchronously executing 3x: `yield fetchStart();` 'all' allows us to run those 3 sagas asap, asynchronously, like this: yield all([ call(...)
+])
+We can call any number of sagas inside of this array and execute them on separate task threads.